If you’re looking for PvP multiplayer and zombie survival games similar to DayZ, you’ve come to the right spot.

 The main goal of the game is to survive in either a single-player, co-op, or online multiplayer server filled with undead enemies, precious resources, and weapons/armor.

-Like DayZ, DeadPoly features a day/night cycle, proximity voice chat, and semi-realistic gunplay complete with different weapon calibers and physical projectiles.
+Like DayZ, DeadPoly features a diurnal/nocturnal cycle, proximity voice chat, and semi-authentic gunplay complete with diverse weapon gauges and tangible projectiles.

 Deadside is another recently released hardcore multiplayer shooter that’s still finding its footing and takes place in a sprawling open world with limitless gameplay potential.